 -

-Complete all of the fields in the documents.
+Complete all required fields in the template documents.

 You can use any file name for the template you upload.
 The file must be an Excel or CSV (Comma-Separated Value) document and contain the data in the required format.